-The Qualified Disabled and Working Individual (QDWI) Program is a Medicare Savings Program that helps pay for Medicare Part A premiums if you have a disability and are working.
+The Qualified Disabled and Working Individual (QDWI) Program helps you pay for Medicare Part A premiums if you have a disability and are working.

 - Have a disability and are working.

-- Have countable monthly income* less than 200% of the federal poverty level (FPL) after certain credits are applied.
-If there is one person in your family, the monthly income limit is less than $2,265.00.
-If there are two people in your family, the monthly income limit is less than $3,051.66.
+- Have countable monthly income less than 200% of the federal poverty level after certain credits are applied.

 - Are not enrolled in Medicaid.

-*The asset limits are effective January 1, 2022, and the income limits are effective February 1, 2022.
-The limits are based on federal guidelines, which may change each year.
+Asset and income limits are based on federal guidelines, which may change each year.

-If you are eligible for the Qualified Disabled and Working Individual Program, Medicaid will start paying for your Medicare Part A premiums up to three months before your application date.
+If you are eligible for the QDWI Program, Medicaid will start paying your Medicare Part A premiums up to three months before the date of your application.

-When Medicaid starts paying your Medicare Part A premiums, your Social Security payment will increase, and you will get a notice from the Social Security Administration.
-The Social Security Administration will give you a refund for any payment you made after the date you were enrolled in the Qualified Disabled and Working Individual Program.
+When that happens, your Social Security payment will go up because the premiums, deductibles, and coinsurance for Medicare Part A will no longer be deducted.
+You’ll get a notice from the Social Security Administration.
+They’ll give you a refund for any payments you made after the date you were enrolled in the QDWI Program.

-For example, if your application is approved in April for the months of April, March, and February, you are enrolled in Qualified Disabled and Working Individual Program in May.
-Your Social Security payment may be increased in July.
-You will get a refund for premiums you paid for February, March, April, May, and June.
+Example: If your application was approved in April for the months of April, March, and February, you’re enrolled in the QDWI Program in May.
+Your Social Security payment may not change until July.
+You’ll get a refund for premiums you paid for February, March, April, May, and June.

 Who do I contact for help?